Content we consider

-- Science Citation Index Expanded
+- Science Citation Index Expanded (SCIE)

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.

-BMC Psychiatry has an Impact Factor of 2.576.
+BMC Psychiatry has an Impact Factor of 4.144 (2021) .

-The benefit of open peer review is that it increases transparency.
-The peer reviewers and Editors are fully accountable for the decisions made, bias is reduced as reviewer reports are named, published reports can serve an educational purpose in helping facilitate training and research into peer review, and reviewers can get credit for their work.
+The benefit of transparent peer review is that it increases transparency.
+In addition, published reports can serve an educational purpose in helping facilitate training and research into peer review.

 BMC Psychiatry is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all areas of biology and medicine.
 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

 Specific criteria for other article types can be found in the submission guidelines.

 All articles submitted to Collections and Special issues are peer reviewed in line with the journal’s standard peer review policy and are subject to all of the journal’s standard editorial and publishing policies.
 This includes the journal’s policy on competing interests.
 The Editors declare no competing interests with the submissions which they have handled through the peer review process.
 The peer review of any submissions for which the Editors have competing interests is handled by another Editor who has no competing interests.

 All manuscripts submitted to BMC Psychiatry should adhere to BioMed Central's editorial policies.